rargo/vim-line-jump/readme.txt

     g:LineJumpSelectInVisable = 0
         only valid when g:LineJumpSelectMethod == 0,
-        if it is not 0, select will extend to the whole buffer, not just lines visabled in the window
+        if it is not 0, select just lines visabled in the window default is 0, select will extend to the whole buffer

     g:LineJumpMoveHighlight = 0
         only valid when g:LineJumpSelectMethod == 0,